Call Button

 Common Tension Headache symptoms

-Tension Headache patients normally describe their pain as if they were wearing a tight helmet or exercise head band which can become tighter and tighter around their head.
+Tension Headache patients normally describe their pain as if they were wearing a tight helmet or exercise headband which can become tighter and tighter around their head.
 The pain can last anywhere between 30 minutes and up to 7 days and the intensity can range from mild to moderate.
-Vomiting and Nasua is not a feature of tension type headache but patients can be sensitivity to sound or light.
+Vomiting and nausea are not features of tension type headache however patients can have a sensitivity to sound or light.

 There are two types of Tension Headaches: